 - IoT sensors and actuators can support process automation and optimization.

-- IoT devices can monitor all types of machine behaviors and parameters during normal operation, enabling ML to guide predictive maintenance to optimize process uptime.
+- IoT devices can monitor all types of machine behaviors and parameters during normal operation, enabling ML to guide predictive maintenance in order to optimize process uptime.

-- Public (health and safety).
+- Public/safety.
 IoT sensors with cellular-class connectivity can operate collaboratively across metropolitan areas to serve a wide range of purposes:

 - IoT devices can detect the presence of vehicle traffic, enabling cities to adjust street lighting on idle streets and off-hours.